forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Prisoners of War
 *Zelensky: Ukraine guarantees three things to Russian prisoners*, 24.09.2022 23:22, <https://www.ukrinform.net/rubric-ato/3578996-zelensky-ukraine-guarantees-three-things-to-russian-prisoners.html>

-> The better [the reputation] for treating prisoners of war, the higher the chances for enemies to surrender. <!--Hotels are an option.--> <!-- to expected value of the comfort of war is still horrible: living in dirt hole, dying, getting wounded, ... >
+> The better the treating prisoners of war, the higher the chances for enemies to surrender. <!--Hotels are an option - the expected value of the comfort of war is still horrible as other outcomes are: living in dirt hole, dying, getting wounded, ... >